br1code/habits-together/README.md

     - User should be able to take a picture or select a file from the device.
   - Text entry (optional): Textarea
   - Save button.
-- Submitting the form will send a POST request to `/api/logs`
+- Submitting the form will send a POST request to `/api/logs`.
+  - After submission, an alert is displayed and the user is redirected to `/logs/{id}`.

 ### View Habit Log `/logs/{id}`